 Synjardy is a combination of empagliflozin and metformin, two medicines with complementary mechanisms of action.
 Empagliflozin, a sodium glucose co-transporter-2 (SGLT2) inhibitor, removes excess glucose through the urine by blocking glucose re-absorption in the kidney.
 Metformin lowers glucose production by the liver and its absorption in the intestine.

-Synjardy is specifically indicated an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus who are not adequately controlled on a regimen containing empagliflozin or metformin, or in patients already being treated with both empagliflozin and metformin.
+Synjardy is specifically indicated an adjunct to diet and exercise to improve glycemic control in patients >10 years of age with type 2 diabetes mellitus who are not adequately controlled on a regimen containing empagliflozin or metformin, or in patients already being treated with both empagliflozin and metformin.

 Adverse effects associated with the use of Synjardy may include, but are not limited to, the following: